 Source: PWC Australia, why customer reviews matter.

-• Seek experts in this field and get your review management and ranking up and running across all platforms.
+- Seek experts in this field and get your review management and ranking up and running across all platforms.
 I used the services of an expert to manage our reviews, and reply to them, and alert me of reviews that needed my attention.
-I had a strict policy of no backhanded apologies when responding to reviews.

-• The “goodwill” of your business automatically increases the value of your business.
-This is particularly important when you want to sell your business.
+- The “goodwill” of your business automatically increases the value of your business.
+Great reviews don’t just build trust; they boost your business valuation if you ever plan to sell your business.

 How do you manage customers?